 June is the month that the preliminary reconstitution portfolio is communicated to the marketplace.
 Beginning on June 9, preliminary lists are communicated to the marketplace and updates are provided on June 16 and 23.
 The newly reconstituted indexes take effect after the close on Friday, June 23.

 I have previously read about this “anomaly” and decided to test it myself.
 So here is the strategy I tested:

-- Buy on the close on the first trading day after 21st of June.
+- Buy on the close on the first trading day after the 21st of June.

 - Sell on the close on the first trading day of July.

-Perhaps even more interesting is too look at the difference between S&P500 and Russell 2000.
+Perhaps even more interesting is to look at the difference between S&P500 and Russell 2000.
 Below you find the performance for IWM, SPY and IWM minus SPY (a hedged position).

 |Symbol||Date||Ex. date||% Profit||Symbol||% Profit||IWM||against SPY||hedge|

 Average volatility is higher for IWM.
 Still, IWM does not fall a lot more than SPY in the down years.

 Here is the graph:

 Clearly, a hedged position is less volatile (as to be expected).